AdobeDocs/commerce-operations.en/help/installation/prerequisites/web-server/nginx.md

 ## Ubuntu

-The following section describes how to install Magento 2.x on Ubuntu using nginx, PHP, and MySQL.
+The following section describes how to install Adobe Commerce and Magento Open Source 2.x on Ubuntu using nginx, PHP, and MySQL.

 ### Install nginx

 ```bash
 sudo apt -y install nginx
 ```

 You can also [build nginx from source](https://www.armanism.com/blog/install-nginx-on-ubuntu)

 After completing the following sections and [installing Magento]({{page.baseurl }}/install-gde/prereq/nginx.html#install-magento2-ubuntu), we will use a sample configuration file to [configure nginx]({{page.baseurl }}/install-gde/prereq/nginx.html#configure-nginx-ubuntu).

 ### Install and configure php-fpm

-Magento requires several [PHP extensions](php-settings.html) to function properly.
+Adobe Commerce and Magento Open Source require several [PHP extensions](php-settings.html) to function properly.
 In addition to these extensions, you must also install and configure the `php-fpm` extension if you are using nginx.

 To install and configure `php-fpm`: